-Immigration was made more difficult in other countries and North Sea oil was discovered in Norway and so more South Asians wanted to go there.
-Friends and families were told about work opportunities by those already in Norway.
-Agents began to organize transport and many Pakistanis came to the capital, Oslo.
-The Pakistanis already in Norway helped the new migrants and work permits were given by the Norwegian authorities.
-Immigrant controls came into being later and this particularly discouraged students from coming.
-The Pakistanis became the biggest group of immigrants.
+There are many South Asians in Norway, and Pakistanis are the largest group.
+Before 1970 South Asian migrants preferred other European countries like the U.K. and Germany because of higher wages.
+When oil was discovered in the North Sea, Norwegians and South Asians took advantage of the new job opportunities.
+Friends and families in South Asia were told about work opportunities by those already in Norway.
+Agents began to transport many Pakistanis to Oslo.
+The Pakistanis already in Norway helped the new migrants and Norwegian authorities issued fresh work permits.
+Immigrant controls came into being later and this discouraged students from coming to Norway.

 There are fewer Indians in Norway, though the number is still significant.
 They, like the Pakistanis, came in the late 1960s.
 Like the Pakistanis, the Indians went into semi-skilled and unskilled work that they did not do in their home countries.
 Some went into higher education.
-By 1980, women joined the men and communities began.
+By 1980, women joined the men and South Asian communities began.
 They remain close to their families in their home countries.

 Gujarati refugees came from Uganda to Norway in the 1970s.
-From 1987 large numbers of Tamils came from Sri Lanka.
+From 1987 large numbers of Tamils came as refugees from Sri Lanka.
 By 2000 there were more Sri Lankan Tamils in Norway than Indians.